atraplet/clarabel4j/README.md

 ### Run Code

-Since clarabel4j invokes some restricted methods of the FFM API, use `--enable-native-access=com.ustermetrics.clarabel4j` or `--enable-native-access=ALL-UNNAMED` (if you are not using the Java Platform Module System) to avoid warnings from the Java runtime.
+Since clarabel4j invokes some restricted methods of the FFM API, use `--enable-native-access=com.ustermetrics.clarabel4j --enable-native-access=org.scijava.nativelib` or `--enable-native-access=ALL-UNNAMED` (if you are not using the Java Platform Module System) to avoid warnings from the Java runtime.

 ## Build